Charli XCX: 2015–2018: Vroom Vroom, Number 1 Angel, and Pop 2

 In a July 2015 interview, Charli XCX said that she was working on her third album and described it as "the most pop thing, and the most electronic thing" she had ever done.
-In October 2015, she premiered the new song "Vroom Vroom" on the Beats 1 Radio Show, claiming it would be the first song released from what would be her next studio album.
+In October 2015, she premiered the new song "Vroom Vroom" on the Beats 1 radio show, claiming it would be the first song released from what would be her next studio album.
 On 23 February 2016, it was announced that she had set up an experimental pop record label, Vroom Vroom Recordings, and that she would release an EP entitled Vroom Vroom on 26 February 2016.
 The title song was officially released that day.
 The second song released from the EP, entitled "Trophy", received its first play on Zane Lowe's Beats 1 show that night.
 It was also announced that she would host her own Beats 1 show titled The Candy Shop.
-Vroom Vroom was mainly produced by Sophie as a teaser for her EP.
+Vroom Vroom was mainly produced by Sophie as a teaser for her album.
 The avant-pop EP marked a sharp shift in tone from her previous album and was released to divided reviews.